 DIY self diagnosis

-If you can answer YES to most of the questions it is likely that you are affected by compulsive skin picking.
+If you can answer YES to most of the questions it is likely that you are affected by compulsive hoarding.

 During the past 6 months:

 - Did you recurrently pick the skin of your face, lips, scalp, arms, legs or body?